pyOpenSci/python-package-guide/documentation/website-hosting-optimizing-your-docs.md

 ## How to host your Python package documentation

 We suggest that you setup a hosting service for your Python package documentation.
-Two, free and most commonly used ways to quickly create a documentation website hosting environment are below.
+Two free and commonly used ways to quickly create a documentation website hosting environment are below.

 1. You can host your documentation yourself using [GitHub Pages](https://pages.github.com/) or another online hosting service.